 Need: Find quick healthy meal options

-Insight: They lack time but want to maintain a healthy diet for their family.
+Insight: They don’t have much time to spend on dish choices and food prep but want to maintain a healthy diet for their family.

-Young parents need to find quick healthy meal options because they lack time but want to maintain a healthy diet for their family.
+Young parents need to find quick healthy meal options because they don’t have much time to spend on dish choices and food prep but want to maintain a healthy diet for their family.

 Identify the user.
 Describe who they are in your design context.